 Composition of the Ninfale fiesolano.

-Boccaccio travels to Forlì and resides at the court of Francesco Ordelaffi where he exchanges sonnets and carmina with the grammarian Checco di Meletto Rossi.
-It is during this period that Boccaccio first learns news of Dante's last years.
+Eager to leave the paternal house in Florence (his stepmother Margherita had died and his father, Boccaccino, had remarried with Bice de' Bostichi) Giovanni tried to conquer financial independence in order to pursue a literary career.
+Perhaps looking for a patron, he went to Ravenna (guest of Ostagio da Polenta) in 1346, and Forlì (guest of Francesco Ordelaffi) between '47 and '48, where he exchanges sonnets and carmina with the grammarian Checco di Meletto Rossi.
+It is during this period that Boccaccio first learns news of Dante's last years, spent in Ravenna.
 Composition of the first eclogues which will later be collected in Buccolicum carmen.

 Boccaccio, in Ravenna, probably receives the Invective contra medicum from Petrarch.